php4dev/heroku-wordpress/wp-content/plugins/autoptimize/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Images: new option not to lazyload first X images
+* fix for "array to string" conversion errors in image optimization logic of .ico files
+* switch jQuery shorthand .click (in toolbar JS & PaND dismiss notice JS) to please jQuery Migrate helper (and because it's better that way)

+= 2.8.0 =
+* JavaScript: new option "defer but don't aggregate"
+* JavaScript: ensure Autoptimize also acts on jQuery in WordPress 5.6 which is renamed to jquery.min.js from jquery.js before.
+* Images: add field to exclude images from being optimized.
+* Images: new filter (`autoptimize_filter_imgopt_lazyload_from_nth`) to tell AO not to lazyload the first X images (to improve LCP/ CLS).
+* Critical CSS: major improvements of the job processing mechanism, reducing time spent from up to 1 minute to just a couple of seconds.
+* Critical CSS: under "advanced options" replace "request limit" with "queue processing time limit" (default 30s).
+* Extra | Google Fonts: better parsing of version 2 Google Font URL's (/css2/).
+* Misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

+= 2.7.8 =
+* Image optimization: add support for AVIF image format for browsers that support it (enabled with the existing WebP-option, also requires lazy-load to be active)
+* Critical CSS: further security improvements of critical CSS import settings upload, based on the input of [Marcin Weglowski of afine.com](https://afine.com)
+* Misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

+= 2.7.7 =
+* critical CSS: make sure pages get a path-based rule even if a CPT or template matches (when "path based rules for pages" option is on)
+* critical CSS: make sure the "unload CCSS javascript" is only added once
+* settings screens: switch jQuery .attr() to .prop() as suggested by jQuery Migrate to prepare for [the great oncoming big jQuery updates](https://wptavern.com/major-jquery-changes-on-the-way-for-wordpress-5-5-and-beyond)
+* HTML minify: reverse placeholder array to make sure last replaced placeholder is changed back first to fix rare issues
+* security fix: kudos to [Erin Germ](https://eringerm.com/) for finding & reporting an authenticated XSS vulnerability
+* security fix: props to an anonymous pentester for finding & reporting an authenticated malicous file upload vulnerability

 = 2.7.6 =
 * fix for top frontend admin-bar being invisible when "inline & defer" is active.
 * fix for 3rd party CSS-files not being deferred when "inline & defer" is active.